micromdm/micromdm/docs/RFC/RFC:-MDM-and-the-Admin-Experience.md

 Properly managing settings with MDM imply deep knowledge of the client side.

 For example, since the beginning it's possible to deploy multiple IMAP accounts via the same configuration profile.
-With 10.12 this feature has been broken, the mdmclient explicitly complain about it and refuse to install the payload because "only one IMAP account is allowed.”
+With 10.12 this feature has been broken, the mdmclient explicitly complain about it and refuse to install the payload because "only one IMAP account is allowed."

 This kind of thing needs advanced skills and time for troubleshooting.